dkvz/dorade-noframework-blog/README.md

 - [x] Disable infinite scrolling on the search page.
 - [x] When we go to home, make a search and go back to home, does the event listener on the search field get added twice?
 - [x] Do I still need app.transitioning (-> yes I do).
+- [ ] We could add some indicator of how long a short is (same for articles) and display that somewhere.
 - [ ] The toAnimate reveal on scroll thingy has a weird delay when using the search page multiple times.
 - [ ] The code in setMenuActiveTag etc. is horrible.
 Fix that.
 - [ ] showNothingFound should be a generic method used in other places where we hide an element (thinking spinners).